timescale/docs/mst/security.md

 upgrade or termination.

 ## Data encryption
-Timescale Cloud at-rest data encryption covers both active service instances as well as service backups in cloud object storage.
+Managed Service for TimescaleDB at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

 Service instances and the underlying VMs use full volume encryption using LUKS